Philippines allows temporary use of dirtier fuel amid Middle East crisis

 Follow our live coverage here.

-The Department of Energy (DOE) said only vehicles from model year 2015 and earlier, traditional jeepneys, power plants and generators, and the marine and shipping sectors would be allowed to use Euro-II compliant petroleum products.
+The Department of Energy said only vehicle models from 2015 and earlier, traditional jeepneys, power plants and generators, and the marine and shipping sectors would be allowed to use Euro II-compliant petroleum products.

-“The measure is intended to help maintain a continuous, adequate and accessible fuel supply, while allowing limited flexibility for sectors that may be affected,” the DOE said in a statement.
+“The measure is intended to help maintain a continuous, adequate and accessible fuel supply, while allowing limited flexibility for sectors that may be affected,” the department said in a statement.

 It ordered oil companies offering Euro II fuels to maintain segregation from Euro IV across storage, transport and retail systems.

-Manila switched to cleaner Euro-IV-compliant fuels from Euro-II in 2016.
-Euro-IV fuels, which remain in force, have a sulphur content of 50 parts per million (ppm) versus 500 ppm for Euro-II fuels.
+Manila switched to cleaner Euro IV-compliant fuels from Euro II in 2016.
+Euro IV fuels, which remain in force, have a sulphur content of 50 parts per million (ppm) compared with 500 ppm for Euro II fuels.

 The country, which relies heavily on Middle Eastern oil for its fuel needs, is set to import Russian oil in March for the first time in five years.
 REUTERS